majdal/modex/wiki/UseCases.md

 4. researcher invites colleagues to view their model; colleagues open the website and, using a collaborative interface somewhat like jsfiddle or tributary.io, make plots out of the model, ask Model Explorer to compute statistics across whatever dimensions everyone deems interesting; everything

+Case: display stats?
+ uhh
+fuck

+# Lofty Goals

+"encourage policy makers to use data and models in their decisions"

+"help people become data literate" ((XXX this requires ourselves to be data literate too, and requires a good dose of [tutorials](Media.md)))

+"we want to encourage reproducible science"

+"we want people to start imagining alternate worlds to fight T.I.N.A. thinking"

+"we want